IsitaRex/Magic-Forest/README.md

 As an adventurer, your quest is to uncover the entrance to the **Temple of Eternal Whispers**, but the journey will not be easy.
 The dragons will test your resolve, leading you deeper into the labyrinthine spirals of the forest.
 Each clearing you find may hold a clue—or a trap.
 The spirals are not just paths; they are trials, meant to separate the worthy from the unworthy.

 Will you navigate the enchanted spirals, outwit the dragons, and uncover the temple's secrets?
 Or will you become another lost soul, forever wandering the mystical paths of *Lónglíng*?
+# Acknowledgment

+This project is heavily inspired by **Sebastian Lague’s** popular tutorial on **Cellular Automata**.
+His work provided the foundation for the scripts used in this level generator.
+You can watch the tutorial series here:  [**Sebastian Lague - Cellular Automata Tutorial**](https://www.youtube.com/watch?v=v7yyZZjF1z4&list=PLFt_AvWsXl0eZgMK_DT5_biRkWXftAOf9)

 # Level Generator Overview ⚙️

 The level generator for **Lónglíng** operates in three distinct stages to create a dense, mystical forest filled with spiraling paths, clearings, and hidden secrets.
-Below is a detailed breakdown of each stage:
+Below is a detailed breakdown of each stage.

 ---